 I have written three books that lay out the process we go through to be a vessel of transformation.
 "Where is God on Tuesday" -teaching and testimony of the process of personal transformation through deliverance and healing.
 "He Cares for Me" - Teaching and training biblical principles to lay leaders to minister deliverance and healing to the body of Christ.
 "He is Looking for a Donkey...to ride into your city" - Teaching and testimony of how the Lord uses ordinary people who are on the journey of transformation to bring healing to the land!

-The Tower of Prayer meets in of CCF (Community Christian Fellowship) 358 Washington Street Haverhill, MA.
+The Tower of Prayer meets in CCF Ministries of Haverhill (Community Christian Fellowship) 358 Washington Street Haverhill, MA.
 Parking located the rear of the building and enter through the handicap ramp entrance on Shepherd Street.
-We gather from 6:30 to 8:00 pm every Sunday.
-There are three doors we enter through to serve as an intercessor partnering with the Father's heart.
+We gather from 6:30 to 8:00 pm every Sunday (with a few exceptions).
+There are three steps we take as we enter to serve as an intercessor partnering with the Father's heart.

 1. As we enter the building we give thanks for the blood of the Lamb and the power of the cross.
 We dedicate ourselves as a living sacrifice to serve Him in intercession for the healing of the land.

-2. The 2nd step is to take a few moments for the Holy Spirit to search our hearts.
+2. The 2nd step is to take a few moments for the Holy Spirit to search our own heart.
 Cleansing us from anything that would hinder our time of worship and intercession.
 To serve in intercession requires clean hands and a pure heart.

 3. The 3rd step as we enter the sanctuary, the Holy Place of worship and intercession.
 We are hidden in Christ and His Righteousness, we are cleansed and covered, ready to worship the Lord and serve in intercession.

 As we worship, we wait patiently- those who wait upon the Lord will mount up on wings as eagles.
 He will take us to the place of intercession.
 As we rest in our position as sons and daughters, seated with Him in heavenly places, we trust the Holy Spirit will move us to pray His heart with His Word for cities, states, and nations.
+Petition is praying what we know, intersession is praying what God knows.
 Please note we are not here to pray our personal opinions about politics, the sins of our culture, or call out areas in the church.
 We do not talk to God about the sins of our culture; we address the culture by decreeing and declaring to the culture what God says.
 We don’t pray problems, we pray the promises of God in faith that moves mountains.
+We believe as scripture states we are the army of the Lord so we take a militant stand when praying with boldness, confidence and Holy Spirit power.

 We are a gathering of believers from different churches who choose to walk in oneness and unity.